ale-fra/musicbee-hardware/README.md

 ## Runtime Behavior

 * On boot the firmware initializes the RGB LED, connects to Wi-Fi, announces the optional `nfc-jukebox` mDNS name, and runs a brief LED self-test.
-* During the main loop it keeps Wi-Fi alive, debounces repeated card reads, and sends accepted UIDs to the backend API at `/api/v1/cards/{uid}/play`.
+* During the main loop it keeps Wi-Fi alive, debounces repeated card reads, checks the OTA manifest every 24 hours, and sends accepted UIDs to the backend API at `/api/v1/cards/{uid}/play`.
 * LED feedback indicates state: green blink for success, red for errors, blue for connection attempts.
 * Backend responses and errors are printed over serial to help with troubleshooting.